Mario Bassil

-Mario Bassil (Arabic: ماريو باسيل) is a Lebanese comic actor, stand-up comedian, TV presenter, producer and director, best known for his controversial character Marioca and his daring work in the Comedy Night theatrical series since 2003, that showed nightly in Beirut, which he directed, produced and took part in, that approaches social and political topics of the duration of an hour.
+Mario Bassil (Arabic: ماريو باسيل) (born 12 January 1966) is a Lebanese comic actor, stand-up comedian, TV presenter, producer and director, best known for his controversial character Marioca and his daring work in the Comedy Night theatrical series since 2003, that showed nightly in Beirut, which he directed, produced and took part in, that approaches social and political topics of the duration of an hour.

 He featured for five years in the TV comedy series Mouniaa Fi Loubnan (منع في لبنان).

-Mario is well-known throughout the Arab world.
+Mario is well known throughout the Arab world.
 He was awarded Best Comic Actor for 2009 at the Lebanese annual Murex D'or Awards.

 Biography

 Early life

 He studied agricultural engineering and then changed his specialization to computer science and he did not like the specialization.
 He studied the communication at the Lebanese American University and then continued his studies and majored in cinema in France in 2006, where he gained the theatrical experience, as he worked in more than 30 plays for major authors from Shakespeare to Beckett to Eugène Ionesco.
 After his return from Paris, he established a troupe with his friend Marc Kodeih and presented his first work titled: TV or Not TV.
 Then he separated from Marc afterwards, after the play's success and founded a band alone and was the first play titled Mercy Ktir and has been a success and was followed by the play Dar El Founoun which failed miserably, so he moved to the "chansonnier" theater style from the classical theater which he learned and experienced at the university.